mxiuwang/git-practice/Scenario_4/readme.md

     <details>
     <summary>Commit Diagram</summary>

-    Recall, `E'` represents the same change as `E`, but with a different commit hash.
+    Recall, `E'` represents the same change as `E`, but with a different commit hash after the rebase.
     ```
     Our local repo: